phoenix-1337/OddsConverter/README.md

 # Odds Converter Flask App

-This Odds Converter is a web-based tool built with Flask, designed to convert betting odds between different formats, including decimal, fractional, American, and percentage odds.
+Odds Converter is a web-based tool which is designed to convert betting odds between different formats, including decimal, fractional, American, and percentage odds.
 It's an easy-to-use app for sports betting enthusiasts and professionals.

 ## Features